rekalogika/rekalogika.dev/docs/collections/02-implementations/02-query-collection.md

 title: Query-Backed Collection
 ---

-An implementation of `Recollection` using a `QueryBuilder` as the data source.
+A collection class using a `QueryBuilder` as the data source.
+Unlike doing the query in the traditional way, this class allows lazy loading.
+You can safely pass the object around, and it will only execute the query when you start getting items from it.

 ## Installation